Tax or charge for the removal of household waste (TEOM or REOM)

 The TEOM is calculated on the same basis as the property tax, i.e. half of the cadastral rental value of the property.

-The amount of the tax shall be equal to the base retained multiplied by the rate fixed by the collectivity.
+The amount of the tax is equal to the withholding base multiplied by the rate set by the community.

 Local tax administration fees are added to the tax amount.

-The municipality or its group may decide that an incentive part of the tax is to be applied according to the quantity of waste produced.
+The municipality or its grouping may decide that incentive part of the tax is applied according to the quantity of waste produced.

 This quantity may be expressed in volume, weight or number of removals.